elipousson/presentations/2016-07-22-baltimore-data-day.md

 ---

-### What do we get out of using data in our advocacy?
+## What do we get out of using data in our advocacy?

+--

+## More effective advocacy

+Note:

-- **More effective advocacy**: Fight where our help is needed and wanted.
+**More effective advocacy**: Fight where our help is needed and wanted.
 Fight for what matters.
 Fight where we can actually make a difference.
-- **Greater resident participation**: Use data to help make the process more accessible and engaging to residents (both people who support preservation and those who want to see more demolition)

---

-## More effective advocacy

 --